ethman/slakh-utils/README.md

 To that end, we are releasing two additional ways to split Slakh2100.
-Here's the information about all of the Slakh2100 splits. *We ask that if you use Slakh2100 in a research paper, that you conform to this naming convention for easier reproducability.*
+Here's the information about all of the Slakh2100 splits. *We ask that if you use Slakh2100 in a research paper, that you conform to this naming convention for easier reproducibility.*

 **Slakh2100-orig**: This is the name for the original splits of the Slakh2100 dataset.

 **Slakh2100-split2**: This is the name for the new split that *still contains all 2100 tracks*.
 This new split **moves** all tracks with duplicated MIDI files such that no duplicated MIDI files are in more than one split.
 There are still 1500 train tracks, 375 validation tracks, and 225 test tracks.
+For this configuration, use `splits_v2.json` with the script below.

 **Slakh2100-redux**: This is the name for the new split that does **not** contain all 2100 tracks.
 This **omits** tracks such that each MIDI file only occurs once.
 As such, there are **1710 total tracks**, 1289 in train, 270 in validation, and 151 in test.
+For this configuration, use `redux.json` with the script below.

+All of the code and json data are in the `splits/` directory of this repository.
 We have included a json file that links tracks to their MIDI duplicates at `duplicates.json`.

 Additionally, we have included a script that will convert from `Slakh2100-orig` to `Slakh2100-split2` or `Slakh2100-redux`.
 It will also convert `Slakh2100-split2` or `Slakh2100-redux` back to `Slakh2100-orig` using the `-r` flag.